 Experienced clinicans see patterns in subgroups of patients that are similar in some way.
 They can adjust treatment based on what has worked on similar patients in the past, resulting in better outcomes.

-We have worked closely with the Johns Hopkins Medicine Institutional Review Boards, the Data Trust, and the Institute for Clinical and Translation Research to ensure that your research data is secure and policy-compliant.
+We have worked closely with the Johns Hopkins Medicine Institutional Review Boards, the Data Trust, and the Institute for Clinical and Translational Research to ensure that your research data is secure and policy-compliant.
 We work with the Technology Innovation Center to ensure that your clinical delivery applications are professionally built, and part of your workflow.

 The Discovery Platform brings your data and analytical tools together, for you to